ragul-0165/Sales-Management-System/frontend/README.md

-# Sales Managaement System Dashboard (Frontend)
+# Sales Management System Dashboard (Frontend)

-React + Vite single-page app for browsing and filtering the retail sales dataset served by the backend API.
-Written to be interview-ready: concise, clear, and plagiarism-free.
+React + Vite single-page app for browsing and filtering the retail sales dataset served by the backend API (MongoDB).
+Written for an interview submission: concise, clear, and plagiarism-free.

 ## Tech Stack
 - React 19 with Vite
-- Vanilla CSS modules for layout and components
+- Plain CSS stylesheets (no Tailwind / no UI framework)
 - Icons from `lucide-react` and `react-icons`

 ## App Overview